A. Amnon and Tamar.

 a.
 Absalom has killed all the king's sons, and not one of them is left: It is significant that David did not react to this news with disbelief.
 He sensed that Absalom was capable of such evil.
 David reacted with mourning instead of disbelief.

 c.
 The king and all his servants wept very bitterly: David is rightly grieved at learning of the death of his eldest son, the Crown Prince Amnon.
-Yet David lack of correction against Amnon contributed to this murder.
-If David had administered Biblical correction according to Exodus 22:16-17 and Deuteronomy 22:28-29, Absalom would not have felt as free to administer his own brutal correction.
+Yet David's lack of correction against Amnon contributed to this murder.
+If David had administered Biblical correction according to Exodus 22:16-17 and Deuteronomy 22:28-29, Absalom would not have felt so free to administer his own brutal correction.

 i.
 "Absalom's fratricide would never have taken place if David had taken instant measures to punish Amnon."
 (Meyer)

 But Absalom fled and went to Talmai the son of Ammihud, king of Geshur.
 And David mourned for his son every day.
 So Absalom fled and went to Geshur, and was there three years.
 And King David longed to go to Absalom.
 For he had been comforted concerning Amnon, because he was dead.

 a.
 Absalom fled and went to Talmai the son of Ammihud, king of Geshur: Absalom did not go to a city of refuge because he was guilty, and the cities of refuge were only meant to protect the innocent.

 b.
 Absalom fled and went to Geshur: This made sense for Absalom because his mother's father was the king of Geshur (2 Samuel 3:3).